basetis/lambda_evidences/urllib3-1.22.dist-info/DESCRIPTION.rst

 * Fix some bugs that occur when modules incautiously patch the queue module.
   (Pull #1061)

-* Prevent retries from occurring on read timeouts for which the request method was not in the method whitelist.
+* Prevent retries from occuring on read timeouts for which the request method was not in the method whitelist.
 (Issue #1059)

 * Changed the PyOpenSSL contrib module to lazily load idna to avoid